Wire82/org.openhab.binding.heos/README.md

 Channel ID | Item Type | Description
 ----------------|-----------|-------------
-Control | Player | Provides: Play / Pause / Next / Previous
+Control | Player | Play (also ON) / Pause (also OFF) / Next / Previous
 Volume | Dimmer | Volume control
 Mute | Switch | Mute the Player
 Titel | String | Song Title
 Interpret | String | Song Interpret
 Album | String  | Album Title
-Image_URL | String |The URL where the cover can be found
+Image_URL | String |The URL where the cover can be found Inputs | String | The input to be switched to.
+Input values from HEOS protocol.

 ####Example: